Connecting Procurement and Finance

 For over 30 years, ICG has provided solutions that address companies’ ability to communicate, collaborate, and transact.
 ICG’s comprehensive suite of portal-based tools brings together all the internal and external stakeholders using portals to collect, update, share, and store data across functional areas in a secure environment.

-Contact ICG today for more information or to request a demo to learn more.
+Contact ICG today for more information about connecting your procurement and finance departments.
+Or, request a demo to learn more.

 Posts you might like: